emeraldhost/documentation/en/gameserver/minecraft-java-edition/change-modpack.md

 Modpacks in Minecraft are collections of mods, texture packs and configuration settings created by the Minecraft community or modders.
 These modifications and customizations change or enhance gameplay, graphics, game mechanics and more.
 Modpacks are usually put together in such a way that they work well together and offer a coherent gaming experience.

-## Select the modpack provided by EmeraldHost:
+## Select the modpack provided by EmeraldHost

 1. <b>Open server administration</b><br>
     To select a modpack, please visit the administration page of your Minecraft server on EmeraldHost.